 Pears are only in season at a certain time each year but proper storing and handling of pears can lengthen their shelf life so they can be enjoyed for months after harvest.
 How do you store pears post-harvest?
 Read on to learn about post-harvest pear handling and what to do with pears after harvest.

 About Storing and Handling Pears

 In the commercial market, pears are harvested before the fruit is ripe.
 This is because unripe fruit is less susceptible to damage during transport and storage.
-Also, when pears are harvested less than ripe, they have a longer storage life and, with proper post-harvest pear handling, the fruit can be sold on the market for up to 6-8 months.
+Also, when pears are harvested less than ripe, they have a longer storage life and, with proper post-harvest pear handling, the fruit can be sold on the market for up to six to eight months.

 The same rules apply for the home grower.
 Of course, you can pick a perfectly ripe pear from the tree if you intend to eat it immediately, but if you wish to extend the storage life, pears should be picked when they are mature but not yet ripe.

 How do you ascertain when the fruit is mature yet not ripe?
 Pears slowly ripen from the inside out after they’ve been picked.
 A ripe pear will have some give when you gently squeeze the fruit.
 Color is also an indicator of ripeness but not nearly as reliable as the feel of the pear.
 If you wish to harvest pears for winter storage, pick fruit that is still firm when gently squeezed.